kbroman/mygmailR/ReadMe.md

 That is, two columns with first column being a key (`password`, `gmail`, and `text`) and second column being the corresponding value.
-The values (e.g. your password) can't include any spaces or double-quotes, I think.
+The values (e.g. your password) can't include any spaces or single- or double-quotes, I think.
 The value for `text` should be an email address that will send a text to your cell phone.

-**Note**: It seems like the subject and body of an email can't include single-quotes.
+**Note**: It seems like the subject and body of an email can't include single- or double-quotes

 ---